ts452/Linux-Internet-/README.md

 # Linux-Internet-
 # How does the internet works?
-- Under this page, we will inform of how each component of how the internet works.
+- Under this website, we will inform of how each component of how the internet works and how linux.
 - Many people will take the internet granted.
 - The internet has so many functions which will be listed down here.